microsoft/AzureManagedHsmTLSOffload/README.md

 # FAQ
 ### Can I create a Key in Azure Managed HSM then later use the TLS Offload library for that Key?
 No. Keys created without using the mhsm-pkcs11 TLS Offload Library are NOT compatible.
 A key must be created using either the mhsm_p11_create_key sample or a custom application that loads the mhsm-pkcs11 TLS Offload library and calls the appropriate PKCS#11 interface functions.

+### Can I use the TLS Offload library for production workloads?
+No, not at this time.
+Our TLS Offload library is available for public preview only.
+We do not recommend production workloads until general availability.

 ## Trademarks
 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft